Skip to content

 web_fetch keeps its request timeout runtime-owned.
 The model provides the URL, method, headers, body, format, and optional selector, while runtime applies the default fetch timeout instead of exposing a per-call timeout knob.
 For very large text or HTML pages, runtime truncates the source response before formatting instead of failing immediately.
 Oversized JSON and binary responses still fail because truncation would not preserve a valid result.

 web_search is configuration-gated.
 It is only advertised when runtime has at least one valid web_search backend plus matching auth configured.
 It is not the same tool as web_fetch: web_search discovers candidate pages, while web_fetch reads one specific URL.
+Built-in web_search backends are Exa and Parallel; see Web Search for provider examples and matching auth.yaml entries.

 The TUI also has a user-initiated local shell path: submit !<command> in the composer.
 That does not ask the model to call bash; it starts an execution turn directly from your input while still using the same workspace, network, approval, event, and trace contracts.